How to Become a Medical Dosimetrist in 5 Steps

 What Is a Medical Dosimetrist?

 A medical dosimetrist works as part of a radiation oncology treatment team.
 Based on the prescriptions of radiation oncologists, they plan out effective radiation therapy programs for cancer patients that deliver the prescribed dose of radiation.
 To do so, they use advanced software to analyze tumor images, model radiation treatments and calculate appropriate doses.
-They also consult with medical physicists to make sure that the plan protects patient safety, based on the parameters of the plan and the radiation oncology equipment.
+They also consult with physicians and medical physicists to make sure that the plan protects patient safety, based on the parameters of the plan and the radiation oncology equipment.
 Once a treatment strategy has been developed, dosimetrists may assist radiation therapists with the implementation, which can involve advising them on the correct usage of patient immobilizing devices, compensators and wedges.
 Some dosimetrists also work to improve process quality or take on academic roles, such as conducting clinical research or teaching medical dosimetry to radiation therapists and medical residents.

 Take a look at the following table to get some more information about a career as a medical dosimetrist: